-Thanks for joining us for the Spring session of The Future is You and Me.
+Thanks for joining us for the Winter 2019 session of The Future is You and Me.
 Here, you'll find very important details about the program and your role in it.

-The workshops are three hours long, and we want you all to get the most out each session.
-We'll start right at 11:00am each day, so please arrive a few minutes early to get settled in.
+Each session of The Future is three hours long, and we want you all to get the most out each one.
+We'll start right at 11:00am each day, so please arrive at least 10 minutes early to get settled in and grab coffee or a glass of water.
 In special circumstances, if you're running late or can't make it, please text Megan at 604-723-0842.

 There will be a short break for lunch during each session.
-There is a kitchen in the HiVE, which you are welcome to use.
+There is a kitchen in the The Post at 750, which you are welcome to use.
 There are also some good restaurants and cafes in the area.

 As a reminder, you can find all the workshop dates and descriptions on this page.